Retirement

 Solar energy is electricity or heat generated by capturing radiation from the sun using photovoltaic (PV) cells, solar thermal collectors, or concentrated solar power (CSP) systems.
 In PV systems, semiconductor materials such as silicon absorb photons from sunlight and release electrons, creating a direct electrical current that an inverter converts into alternating current (AC) suitable for home or grid use.
 The process produces no emissions or moving parts during operation, making it one of the most reliable and clean energy technologies available.

-How much does it cost to install solar panels on a home in 2026?
+How much does it cost to install solar panels on a home in 2024?

-As of April 25, 2026, the average cost of a residential solar panel system in the United States ranges from approximately $15,000 to $30,000 before incentives, depending on system size and location.
+As of early 2024, the average cost of a residential solar panel system in the United States ranges from approximately $15,000 to $30,000 before incentives, depending on system size and location.
 After applying the federal Residential Clean Energy Credit of 30% under the Inflation Reduction Act, the net cost for many homeowners falls to between $10,500 and $21,000.
 State rebates, utility incentives, and PACE financing can reduce out-of-pocket costs further.
 The average payback period is six to twelve years, after which the system generates free electricity for an additional 15–20 years.

 How much do solar panels reduce electricity bills?